vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - Meetings are necessary

-* How to end procrastination
+* How to End Procrastination
 - Human beings by nature procrastinate
   - Wait until the last minute to get things done

 - To solve procrastination you need to give a "pulse" to the organization

-* Weekly meeting pulse
+* Weekly Meeting Pulse
 - EOS recommends a weekly meeting pulse
   - Since there is a spike of activity more often, there is no time to procrastinate